professor-swansosj/Module-1-Companion/README.md

 ## Software Defined Networking Course

-> **Practice Makes Perfect!** This companion lab is your hands-on workshop for mastering Python fundamentals in network automation.
+> **Practice Makes Perfect!** The purpose of the Companion Repo is to help you build a strong foundation of knowledge and skills so you can succeed in the graded lab.
+This companion is your hands-on workshop for mastering Python fundamentals in network automation.
 Get ready to code, explore, and build the foundation for advanced SDN concepts!

 ## 🎯 What You'll Practice

 Master Python fundamentals through network automation scenarios!
 You'll build functions that configure devices, create classes for network equipment, handle data files, and develop error-resistant automation scripts.
-Each module builds your coding confidence while preparing you for real-world SDN challenges.
+Each section builds your coding confidence while preparing you for real-world SDN challenges.

 ## 📋 Prerequisites